thlorenz/stringify-buffer/README.md

 Returns **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)&lt;[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String), [string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)>** a hash with a string value of the buffer for each of the supplied encodings

+### stringifyBuffer.encodings

+Returns an array of all valid Buffer encodings that are supported.
+This is the same array that is used if no `encodings` is passed to @see stringifyBuffers.

+Returns **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)>** all valid Buffer encodings

 ## License

 MIT